Last updated on March 14th, 2023

 Teeth Sensitivity After Cleaning

-Some patients that are having a deep dental cleaning may experience sensitivity afterwards.
-Since the tartar buildup, dental plaque, and the toothpaste deposited in the dentin tubules over the years are removed from the teeth, the nerve of the tooth suddenly starts to receive the signals.
+Some patients that are having a deep dental cleaning may experience sensitivity afterward.
+Since the tartar buildup, dental plaque, and toothpaste deposited in the dentin tubules over the years are removed from the teeth, the nerve of the tooth suddenly starts to receive the signals.
 This sudden influx of signals causes temporary sensitivity.

 Teeth Sensitivity After A Crown